God-Centered, Christ-Exalting, Bible-Saturated

 Meaningful Church Membership

 Because God takes church membership and holiness seriously, GCC takes church discipline seriously.
 Christians who truly love each other will hold each other accountable to God’s Word.
-Biblical church discipline is rooted in a desire to restore others and is to be done in a spirit of love and meekness.
+Biblical church discipline is rooted in a desire to restore others and is to be pursued in a spirit of love and meekness.
 If a church member is living in unrepentant sin, GCC is committed to carrying out church discipline even though it causes us much pain and sorrow to remove our spiritual fellowship until public repentance brings restoration.
 Restoration, not excommunication, is the goal.